 Following a competitive bid process, the Village of La Grange Park has renewed its electrical aggregation program with MC Squared Energy Services.
 Residents and small business owners will continue to pay exactly the ComEd rate and will enjoy the benefit of Green Energy via Renewable Energy Certificates (RECs) at zero added cost to ratepayers and the Village of La Grange Park.
-The program term is for one year ending November 2022.
+The program term has been extended to November 2024.

 To learn how Renewable/Green Energy and Renewable Energy Certificates (RECs) work, view this video clip produced by the EPA.